 2.1.
 Plan your meals and create a shopping list

-Meal planning is the foundation of budget-friendly shopping, helping you avoid costly impulse buys.
+If there’s one habit that forms the foundation of budget-friendly shopping, it’s meal planning.
 A well-crafted list ensures you purchase only what you need for the week.
 Checking your pantry first maximizes savings by using what you already have.

-• Benefits of meal planning: Planning meals cuts impulse purchases by up to 23%, saving money and reducing waste.
+- Benefits of meal planning: Planning meals cuts impulse purchases by up to 23%, and is often the best way to save money on grocery shopping without changing what you eat.
 It helps you focus on recipes using affordable, in-season ingredients.
 Weekly menus prevent reliance on expensive takeout.
 Apps like Mealime simplify the process.

-• Creating a detailed grocery List: Build your list around weekly recipes, prioritizing sale items and staples.
+- Creating a detailed grocery List: Build your list around weekly recipes, prioritizing sale items and staples.
 Group items by store aisle for efficiency and include exact quantities.
 Use apps like AnyList to stay organized and avoid overbuying.
-Share lists with family for coordination.
+Share lists with family for coordination; this simple habit is a proven answer to how to save on groceries week after week.

 2.2.
 Stick to your grocery list